mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

  - purity; and
  - readability.

-I'll write a paragraph or two about each, in particular to show you that **the main advantage of a list comprehension is its readability**, and not any of the other three advantages listed above.
+Let’s briefly explore all the advantages listed above but keep in mind that **the main advantage of a list comprehension is its readability**.

 ## Speed

 List comprehensions are faster than the equivalent loops when we're not dealing with trivial cases because of the internals of CPython.
 When we have a loop, Python needs to keep going back and forth between C and Python itself to do the looping and computing the elements to append to the new list.
-In a list comprehension, we don't need to do this and because there's less back-and-forth, list comprehensions are slightly faster than the equivalent loop structures.
+List comprehensions are implemented in such a way that we don't need to do this, and because there's less back-and-forth, list comprehensions are slightly faster than the equivalent loop structures.

 ## Conciseness